marrink-lab/vermouth-martinize/doc/source/tutorials/basic_usage.rst

 To explain these more:

 1) If you have dssp installed locally, note that martinize2 is only validated for particular versions of dssp.
+   Currently the versions supported are 2.2.1 and 3.0.0.
    If a non-validated version is used, a warning will be raised and nothing is written.
    If you know what you're doing and are confident with what's been produced, you can override the warning with the ``-maxwarn`` flag.
 Otherwise, dssp can be used using the ``-dssp`` flag in martinize.